ToxPuro/astaroth/paper.md

 Thus, its API has to enable good integration with existing and easy writing of new code.

-`Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain specific language (DSL), which enables researchers in different domains to write their stencil computations in a compact and obvious way.
+`Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain specific language (DSL)[^sample_footnote], which enables researchers in different domains to write their stencil computations in a compact and obvious way.
 This encapsulation allows `Astaroth` to provide the needed execution platform for different application cases, predominantly for partial differential equation (PDE) solvers, but also for image processing and numerical linear algebra.